SysKitTeam/docs-point/governance-and-automation/lifecycle-management/inactive-content.md

 ## Monitored Workloads

-To decide whether something is inactive in your Microsoft 365 environment, we collect activity data for the following workloads: **SharePoint**, **Exchange**, **Yammer**, and **Microsoft Teams**.
+To decide whether something is inactive in your Microsoft 365 environment, we collect activity data for the following workloads: **SharePoint**, **Exchange**, **Viva Engage**, and **Microsoft Teams**.

 **SharePoint activity** is collected via Microsoft 365 audit logs.
 The last activity is based on the latest date when a file was viewed, edited, or downloaded.

 For the collection of **Exchange activity**, Syskit Point uses the Microsoft 365 Groups activity report available in the Microsoft 365 admin center.
 The **last activity is based on the latest date when an email was delivered** to a group.

-The **Yammer activity** collection is also accomplished through the Microsoft 365 admin center usage report for Yammer groups activity.
+The **Viva Engage activity** collection is also accomplished through the Microsoft 365 admin center usage report for Viva Engage Groups activity.
 The **last activity is based on the latest date a message was read, posted, or liked** by the group.

 **Microsoft Teams activity** is collected using protected APIs in Microsoft Graph.
 The **last activity is based on the latest date when a message was posted or replied to**.

-**Data for Exchange, Yammer, and Microsoft Teams activities are collected by Syskit Point's dedicated service within non-working hours**, between 7:00 PM and 7:00 AM.
+**Data for Exchange, Viva Engage, and Microsoft Teams activities are collected by Syskit Point's dedicated service within non-working hours**, between 7:00 PM and 7:00 AM.

 {% hint style="warning" %}
 **Please note!